schteppe/p2.js/README.md

     position: [0, 10]
 });

-// Add a circle shape to the body. var circleShape = new p2.Circle({ radius: 1 });
+// Add a circle shape to the body var circleShape = new p2.Circle({ radius: 1 });
 circleBody.addShape(circleShape);